Course Info Course Number Course Title Lecturer Published/Updated More Inforamtion

 REGISTRATION TO THE ENTREPRENEURIAL TRACK IN THE FIRST SEMESTER IS MANDATORY, IN ORDER TO TAKE THE COURSE 334015 (4.0 CREDITS) IN THE SECOND SEMESTER.

-Dr. Firas Mawase 21/01/2024 More Inforamtion
+Associate Prof. Firas Mawase 21/01/2024 More Inforamtion

 Physiology of the Cardiovascular, Respiratory, Renal, Digestive and Hormonal Systems, Quantitative Analysis of the Function of the Body Systems.
 Flow in Blood Vessels and Airways, Mechanical and Electrical Activities of the Heart, the Coronary, Pulmonary and Systemic Blood Systems, Regulation of the Cardiovascular System, Gas Exchange in the Lung and Tissue, Transport of Oxygen and Carbon Dioxide in the Blood, Mechanics of Breathing, Control of Respiration, Fluid, Electrolytes and Hydrogen Ion Balance, Renal Secretion and Regulation, Absorption of Nutrients in the Digestive System, Mobility and Control of the Gastrointestinal Tract, Hormonal Control of the Internal Environment, Endocrine Glands and Principles of Physiological Feedback Control.